Bumber64/dfhack/docs/plugins/plant.rst

 ``-a <value>``, ``--age <value>``
     Define the age (in years) to set saplings to. ``value`` can be a non-negative integer, or one of the strings ``tree``/``1x1`` (3 years,) ``2x2`` (201 years,) or ``3x3`` (401 years.)
+Max value is 1250.
 Defaults to 3 if option is unused.
 If a ``value`` larger than 3 is used, it will make sure even fully-grown trees have an age of at least the given value, allowing them to grow larger.
 (Going directly to higher years will stunt tree height.
-    It may be more desirable to grow in stages rather than all at once.)
+It may be more desirable to grow in stages rather than all at once.
+Trees grow taller every 10 years.)
 ``-f <list>``, ``--filter <list>``
     Define a filter list of plant IDs to target, ignoring all other tree types.
     ``list`` should be a comma-separated list of strings and/or non-negative